MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 This operation often provides a much faster query execution than extracting all the required data from your data source and running all transforms required in the Power Query engine.

-When you use the [Get Data experience](get-data-experience.md), Power Query guides you through the process that ultimately lets you connect to your data source.
+When you use the [get data experience](get-data-experience.md), Power Query guides you through the process that ultimately lets you connect to your data source.
 When doing so, Power Query uses a series of functions in the M language categorized as [accessing data functions](/powerquery-m/accessing-data-functions).
 These specific functions use mechanisms and protocols to connect to your data source using a language that your data source can understand.

 However, the steps that follow in your query are the steps or transforms that the query folding mechanism attempts to optimize.
 It then checks if they can be offloaded to your data source instead of being processed using the Power Query engine.